 Nonsteroidal anti-inflammatory drugs (NSAIDs) can help with swelling and pain from JIA, which used to be called juvenile rheumatoid arthritis.
 You can buy many of them over the counter, like ibuprofen and naproxen.

 Kids with JIA usually need higher doses that you can only get with a prescription.
 It may take a few tries to find the NSAID that works best.
-If your child's arthritis is mild, these medicines may be all she needs.
+If your child's arthritis is mild, these medicines may be all they need.

 Physical and Occupational Therapy